Evermore: Songs

-"Happiness" is a melancholic, ambient ballad that incorporates synths, guitars, pianos, and church organs that build up from a soft drone to a soaring climax.
+"Happiness" is a melancholic, ambient ballad that incorporates synths, guitars, pianos, and church organs, building from a soft drone to a soaring climax.
 The lyrics of "Happiness" tell the story of how a female narrator consoles herself and her ex-husband, navigating the aftermath of a divorce from their seven-year marriage; they draw parallels with the narrative of F. Scott Fitzgerald's 1925 novel The Great Gatsby and directly reference the novel through Swift's description of the female narrator as "a beautiful fool" and invocation of the "green light" on Daisy Buchanan's dock beckoning Jay Gatsby.
 An acoustic Americana and folk song, "Dorothea" is instrumented by a honky-tonk piano, tambourines, and guitars; it is narrated from the perspective of the male subject in "Tis the Damn Season": he grew up with Dorothea in Tupelo and remains in their hometown but still longs for her and has observed her achievements from afar, wondering what it would be if they returned to the simple rural life before.
-"Coney Island" is an alternative rock and indie folk song featuring Swift, singing with melodious vocals, duetting with Berninger, using his baritone.
+"Coney Island" is an alternative rock and indie folk song featuring Swift singing with melodious vocals and duetting with Berninger, who uses his baritone.
 Lyrically, it is a couple's nostalgic recount of their past romance in Coney Island.

 "Ivy" is a folk song with lightweight guitar riffs, faint sleigh bells, banjos, trumpet, and Vernon's gentle vocal harmonies.
 The lyrics of "Ivy" are about infidelity: a married person is in love with someone who is not their spouse, and their extramarital relationship develops from winter through spring, akin to ivy vines growing and winding around the narrator.
 By the end of the song, the marriage crumbles in a blazing battle due to the affair.
 In the melancholic track "Cowboy like Me", the narrator falls in love unexpectedly with a fellow con artist: even though both she and the subject had been scamming wealthy people by feigning love, their scheming on each other turned into real feelings, leaving the narrator anxious and heartbroken.
 Similar to "No Body, No Crime", "Cowboy like Me" evokes strong country music influences; it is instrumented by hushed guitars, harmonica, mandolin, piano, and backing vocals from Marcus Mumford.
 "Long Story Short" stands out musically from its preceding tracks thanks to its propulsive tempo, frantic drum machine beats, and strong pop influences.
 In the lyrics, the narrator reflects on her wrong romantic decisions due to low self-esteem, before announcing her present-day relief that she is finally in a healthy relationship.

 "Marjorie" is a tribute to Swift's maternal grandmother, Marjorie Finlay (pictured in 1949), who was an opera singer.